Arkansas Sports Betting 2020

 In 2018, voters in Arkansas amended the state’s constitution to allow four casino licenses, all of which will be able to take sports bets.

-The third facility, a casino in Jefferson County, is under construction and hopes to open its doors in its permanent home sometime in 2020.
+The third facility, a casino in Jefferson County, is under construction and hopes to open its doors in its permanent home in June 2020.
 The fourth and final casino, in Pope County, is still caught in a legal battle between local officials and casino stakeholders and may not begin taking bets for several more years – if at all.

 Mobile betting apps and online betting sites were not included in the Arkansas Casino Gaming Amendment.
 It’s not likely there will be mobile betting platforms anytime soon.
 Sports wagering in Arkansas is limited to just these four gaming facilities.